 This cool-looking pin recommended by Saveur has a set of built-in spacers, and markings on the shaft of the pin for measuring the diameter or width of your dough.
 The spacers are built like plastic washers held on with a plastic bolt.
 Fussing with unscrewing the set and screwing back on the desired spacer was a hassle and we could imagine losing them in our kitchen.
 We prefered the easily-replaceable generic spacers we tested on the JK Adams Rolling Dowel.

 This was the one case where I felt like a pin hand-turned in the USA was designed for aesthetics and not function.
-The wood is beautiful, but it was so slick that flour didn’t adhere like it did with the other wooden pins, and it was the most difficult to scrape clean.
+The wood is beautiful, but it was so slick that flour didn’t adhere like it did to the other wooden pins, and this pin was the most difficult to scrape clean.
 The unique torpedo shape with only 7 flat inches (in contrast to the 12 inches on our main pick) was too extreme for good handling or smooth rolling.
+Plus, it’s currently nearly $50, which is a lot more expensive than our top pick.

 This pin was too short to be useful, and it felt flimsy compared to the JK Adams handled pins.
 The handles on the JK Adams pins were more comfortable.
 Considering that Martha Stewart herself prefers a tapered pin, perhaps this design didn’t get much thought.